-- " Our long term strategy is to grow IPF from a leading fertiliser company, manufacturing and distributing a range of domestic fertilisers, to a sustainable soil health company providing sustainable plant nutrition solutions to improve soil health.
-Our strategy will be leveraged through our expansive distribution footprint to drive new growth products and services towards soil health and changing growing conditions. - " In line with our Leading Technology Solutions strategic driver, we continue to invest in a range of research projects with topics including new fertiliser technologies for sustained food security, healthy soils for sustainable food production, the development of novel urea coatings and the testing of silicon fertilisers which have been shown to increase heat stress resistance in crops.
+fertiliser company, manufacturing and distributing a scenarios describe heat range of domestic fertilisers, to a sustainable soil health stress, and in some locations, company providing sustainable plant nutrition solutions to improve soil health.
+Our strategy will be leveraged on agricultural production through our expansive distribution footprint to drive new growth products and services towards soil health the mid-latitudes, in the and changing growing conditions. medium term.
+This may " In line with our Leading Technology Solutions result in increased demand strategic driver, we continue to invest in a range of research projects with topics including new fertiliser technologies for sustained food security, healthy soils for sustainable food production, the development of novel urea coatings and the testing of silicon fertilisers which have been shown to increase heat stress resistance in crops.